What is CBH?

-You will have come to me following a phone call or email and, while we may have had a brief conversation then, the first session is always a full assessment session of up to 90 minutes, so I can understand what is going on and begin to conceptualise with you a working model and treatment plan.
-It also allows us to see whether the whole process is suitable for you.
+You will have come to me following a phone call or email and, while we may have had a brief conversation then, the first session is always a full assessment session of 90 minutes, so we can understand what is going on and begin to conceptualise together a working model and treatment plan.
+It also allows us to see whether the whole process is suitable for you (and there is absolutely no obligation to follow-up that first session if you don’t want to).
 That first session in itself can be very therapeutic as we begin to unpack what it happening.
-We will then agree - if hypnotherapy is likely to be appropriate for you - an initial number of one hour sessions and a point at which to review progress.
+We will then agree - if hypnotherapy is likely to be appropriate for you and if you wish to proceed with treatment - an initial number of typically 50 minute sessions and a point at which to review progress.
 Hypnotherapy treatment is typically short-term (e.g. 4-6 sessions), but it could be fewer or more depending on the situation; the approach we take will be tailored to, and agreed with, you.

 As with any therapy you have to want to change - motivation is essential since the techniques used involve you as the client actively participating and practising.
 The aim is to build coping and long-term resilience skills so you are better able to deal with difficult situations and have a more positive outlook generally on life.
 We will focus on practical techniques and solutions so that even after the very first session you have something useful to take away with you and use.